-Coach and Board Member E-mail Addresses: Head Coaches' e-mail addresses are posted on the team website.
+Coach and Parent Volunteer Rerpresentative E-mail Addresses: Head Coaches' e-mail addresses are posted on the team website.
 Please do not interrupt coaches during or in between practice sessions.
 E-mails to coaches should be limited to general questions about practice content and your swimmer's progress.
-Email board members or CB Aquatics staff with procedural and other non-coaching questions.
-Do not, under any circumstance, e-mail a coach or board member to check-in or out of a meet prior to the check-in/out deadline.
-From Wednesday through Friday at 5 p.m. prior to a meet, if an emergency arises such that your signed-in swimmer cannot come to the meet, email the appropriate head coach AND volunteer coordinator.
-Divers, follow directions about late meet attendance removal provided by your rep/coaches.
+Email your team rep or CB Aquatics staff with procedural and other non-coaching questions.
+Do not, under any circumstance, e-mail a coach, rep, or Aquatics staff member to check-in or out of a meet prior to the check-in/out deadline.
+From Wednesday through Friday at 5 p.m. prior to a meet, if an emergency arises such that your signed-in swimmer cannot come to the meet, email the appropriate head coach AND volunteer coordinator (team rep).
+Divers, follow directions about late meet attendance removal provided by CB Aquatics staff and your rep/coaches.
 (Communication procedures regarding meet attendance are addressed later in this handbook.)